-Wages for Non-Exempt Workers Must be Paid at Least Twice a Month
+Wages for Non-Exempt Workers Must be Paid at Least Twice a Month preceding workday.

-Wages for non-exempt workers must be paid at least twice each calendar month, and paydays must be regular and designated in advance by the employer.
-If the regular payday of an employee is a non-workday, an employer shall pay the employee on the preceding workday.
 See Md.
 Code Ann., Labor & Empl. § 3-502(a)(1).
 Administrative, executive, or professional employees are exempt workers under this provision and may be paid less frequently than twice a month.
 Id. at § 3-502(a)(2).